Request A Speaker

 SSE Orchard Manager

 Dan Bussey is the Orchard Manager at Seed Savers Exchange.
-Apple historian and orchard keeper, Bussey has written a book on 14,000 apple varieties grown in North America since the 1600s which is scheduled to be published later this year.
+Apple historian and orchard keeper, Bussey has written a book on 14,000 apple varieties grown in North America since the 1600s which is scheduled to be published in 2014.
 He owns a four-acre orchard in Wisconsin featuring more than 250 apple varieties.Workshops and Lectures:

 -Our Apple Heritage